“Should I feel guilty because, before, kids came of age at, like, fourteen?” she thought.

-The turned low radio in the RV plays the local college radio station, KRKN.
-The snarky DJ introduces himself as Orpheus, “the Rock n’ Roll Prophet”, and prattles off about the next band.
+The turned-low radio in the RV played the local college radio station, KRKN.
+The snarky DJ introduced himself as Orpheus, “the Rock n’ Roll Prophet”, and prattled off about the next band.
 It’s Down the Drain doing a cover of “All My Friends”.
 Varistor remembers playing a show with them before Ivan had truly dialed in his sound “They’re some kind of gothic rebel, preppy conformist fashion thing.
 Who comes up with this stuff?”
 She listens for a few seconds and then decides that she likes the LCD Soundsystem version better.
-“Is it weird that the Down the Drain band members are so young, play a song about being old?”
-Like most, she rarely prefers the cover versions.
-If fact, as a creative person herself, she harbors a little disdain for cover songs but swallows the disdain quickly, knowing that there was probably one or two in her future tomorrow night.
+“Is it weird that the Down the Drain band members are so young and play a song about being old?”
+Like most, she rarely preferred the cover versions.
+In fact, as a creative person herself, she harbored a little disdain for cover songs but swallowed the disdain quickly, knowing that there were probably one or two in her near future.

-After playing a show and staying a few days in Kingsport they are now approaching Altare Deorum Catholic, one of the largest all-girl colleges in the Northeast, to play the school’s graduation ball.
-The school is also hosting the mostly boys college of Servi Deorum Chatloic.
+After playing a show and staying a few days in Kingsport they were now approaching Altare Deorum Catholic, one of the largest all-girl colleges in the Northeast, to play the school’s graduation ball.
+The school was also hosting the mostly boys college of Servi Deorum Catholic.
 “So, a historically all-girls school where boys aren’t allowed and a historically all-boys school that, by law, must allow girls?” she poses to herself.
 “Should I expect secret drinking and hand holding or an explosion of skin, booze, and brawls?”

-The driveway is long and even in the darkness, she can see the money.
-The gabled buildings, the manicured topiaries, it is a castle devoted to learning, by and for, the rich.
+The driveway to Altare Deorum was long, and even in the darkness, she could see the money it was built on.
+The gabled buildings, the manicured topiaries, it was a castle devoted to learning, by and for the rich.

-She approaches the security gate, turning the quiet music down even more, and is greeted by a smiling face with a badge.
-The man is obviously comfortable in the booth, watching Immaculate Procession, some terrible funeral parlor reality TV show while eating a massive hoagie.
+She approached the security gate, turning the quiet music down even more as she was greeted by a smiling face with a badge.
+The man was obviously comfortable in the booth, watching Immaculate Procession, some terrible funeral parlor reality TV show while eating a massive hoagie.

-“Evenin’, Hun,” he says chewing and swallowing his bite.
+“Evenin’, Hun,” he said, chewing and swallowing his bite.

 “Hi.
-We’re the band for the graduation ball tomorrow,” she says quietly so as to not wake the other passengers.
+We’re the band for the graduation ball tomorrow,” she said, quietly so as to not wake the other passengers.

 “Oh yeah, Arriving Rocket, we weren’t expecting you ‘till the morning.”